citp/privacy-policy-historical/v/vi/vin/vindale.com.md

-> *The following text is extracted and transformed from the vindale.com privacy policy that was archived on 2010-08-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100812102212id_/http%3A//www.vindale.com/v/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vindale.com privacy policy that was archived on 2011-03-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110311120659id_/http%3A//www.vindale.com/v/privacy.jsp) for the most accurate reproduction.*

-# Privacy policy - Vindale Research
+# Free Online Surveys - Get Paid to Take Surveys Online - Vindale Research

 ## Privacy policy